Topl/BramblSc-docs/docs/Modules/NativeTransactor/NativeTransactor.md

 * `address` — the address that the output will be associated with.
 * `value` — The value that will be in the box that is created from this output.
 * `metadata` — optional client supplied data that is stored along with the output.
+Default is a value such as null or None that is used in the implementation value to indicate the absence of a value.

 #### Returns